I never planned on telling my story.

 But if I had to say one thing it would be this.
 Love anyway.

 The offender needs prayer because they are not OK with God.
 I asked God about how to pray for PJ.
 So I prayed for him to draw near to God.
-He told me that PJ was distant from Him.
-Not that God left him.
 But because PJ wasn’t close to God when he did that to me.
 By the time he said something to me, he’d been meditating on it for some time.
 And as long as he wouldn’t repent, he was still turning from God.
 See, they can’t fulfill their calling if they aren’t willing to humble themselves, say they are sorry and ask for forgiveness.
 That’s a big deal!
 I don’t want anyone to miss their destiny.
 I think about how Stephen used his last breath to pray for those that were stoning him.
 He prayed for mercy on them.
 Have you thought about who Stephen was praying for?
 Saul!
 Who became PAUL!
-They are under attack too … but by an enemy they can’t see.
+They are under attack too … but by an enemy, they can’t see.
 We need to pray for them to be back in right relationship with God because future generations may depend on it.

 Loving this content?
 Sign up for updates!